itfrombit/osx_handmade/README.md

 	xcode/                 // Xcode project files

-The first time you compile, just run 'make' from the code directory (Note: not the cpp/code directory!) to build the application bundle.
+The first time you compile, run 'make full' from the code directory (Note: not the cpp/code directory!) to build the application bundle.
-Note that a full 'make' will cause an entire asset import on the subsequent game startup, which is slow.
+Note that a 'make full' will cause an entire asset import on the subsequent game startup, which is slow.
 And it's extra slow in debug mode, so doing the asset import in release mode is recommended.

-Once you have done a full build and have created the application bundles, you can run 'make quick' to just recompile the dynamic library and the executable (the code parts).
-Most of the build time when running the default 'make' is spent copying over the large asset files, so 'make quick' avoids that step and also avoids a full asset import on game startup.
+Once you have done a full build and have created the application bundles, you can run 'make' to just recompile the dynamic libraries and the executable (the code parts).
+Most of the build time when running a 'make full' is spent copying over the large asset files, so 'make quick' avoids that step and also avoids a full asset import on game startup.